Skip to main content

 Since they’re also considered preventive care, certain vaccines are fully covered under Medicare Part B. These include the flu vaccine, pneumococcal vaccine, and the COVID-19 vaccines.

 As of January 2023, all vaccines covered under Medicare Part D are also free, with no out-of-pocket costs to beneficiaries.
-Part D vaccines include the shingles vaccine and the Tdap (for tetanus-diphtheria-whooping) vaccine.
+Part D vaccines include the shingles vaccine and the Tdap (for tetanus, diphtheria, and pertussis) vaccine.

 Is there a Medicare Part D deductible?

-• Deductible Period: If your Part D plan covers a medication, you'll pay the full negotiated price subject to your deductible if you have one.
-Once you've met your deductible, your plan will begin to pay.
+• Deductible period: If your Part D plan covers a medication, you pay the full negotiated price subject to your deductible if you have one.
+Once you've met your deductible, you enter the initial coverage phase.

-• Catastrophic Coverage: Starting in 2024, once you reach $8,000 in out-of-pocket costs for covered drugs (including your deductible), you will not have to pay a copayment or coinsurance for covered Part D drugs for the rest of the calendar year.
+• Catastrophic coverage: Starting in 2025, once you reach $2,000 in out-of-pocket costs, you enter the catastrophic coverage phase.
+Your out-of-pocket costs include your Part D deductible, copayments, and coinsurance payments.
+In this phase, you do not have to pay a copayment or coinsurance for covered Part D drugs for the rest of the calendar year.

 Is there a Medicare Part C deductible?